 - MCLG Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - MCL Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect. - MRDL: Maximum Residual Disinfectant Level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for the control of microbial contaminants. - MRDLG: Maximum residual disinfectant level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - AL Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow. - Parts per million (ppm) or Milligrams per liter (mg/l) explained as a relation to time and money as one part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter explained as a relation to time and money as one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Picocuries per liter (pCi/L) picocuries per liter is a measure of the radioactivity in water. - Millirems per year (mrem/yr) measure of radiation absorbed by the body. - Million Fibers per Liter (MFL) million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers. - Nephelometric Turbidity Unit (NTU) nephelometric turbidity unit is a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person. - TT Treatment Technique, or a required process intended to reduce the level of a contaminant in drinking water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - AL Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow. - Parts per million (ppm) or Milligrams per liter (mg/l) explained as a relation to time and money as one part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter explained as a relation to time and money as one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Picocuries per liter (pCi/L) picocuries per liter is a measure of the radioactivity in water. - TT Treatment Technique, or a required process intended to reduce the level of a contaminant in drinking water.

-1 Contaminant Violation Yes/No Level Found Range of Detections Date of Sample Unit Measurement MCLG MCL Likely Source of Contamination Total Coliform Bacteria No 1 1 1 8/14 9/14 10/14 0 <2 positive samples Naturally present in the environment Copper No 0.0043 90 th % 2014 ppm 1.3 AL=1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Fluoride No 0.72 0.66-0.72 2014 ppm 4 4 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Lead No 2.79 90 th % 2014 ppb 0 AL=15 Corrosion of household plumbing systems, erosion of natural deposits Sodium No 3.64 2014 ppm N/A N/A Erosion of natural deposits; used in water treatment TTHM [Total trihalomethanes] No 14.0 2014 ppb N/A 80 By-product of drinking water chlorination Haloacetic Acids (HAA5) No 2.4 2014 ppb N/A 60 By-product of drinking water disinfection.
-Contaminant Violation Yes/No Level Found Range of Detections Date of Sample Unit Measurement MRDLG MRDL Likely Source of Contamination Chlorine No 0.91 0.59-1.32 2014 ppm 4 4 Water additive used to
+Contaminant Violation Yes/No Level Found Range of Detections Date of Sample Unit Measurement MCLG MCL Likely Source of Contamination Total Coliform Bacteria No 1 8/15 0 <2 positive samples Naturally present in the environment Combined radium No 4.01 2014 PCi/1 0 5 Erosion of natural deposits Copper No 0.0043 90 th % 2014 ppm 1.3 AL=1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Fluoride No 0.79 0.58-0.79 2015 ррт 4 4 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Lead No 2.79 90 th % 2014 ppb 0 AL=15 Corrosion of household plumbing systems, erosion of natural deposits Sodium No 3.64 2014 ppm N/A N/A Erosion of natural deposits; used in water treatment TTHM [Total trihalomethanes] No 8.7 0.5-14.1 2015 ppb n/a 80 By-product of drinking water chlorination Haloacetic Acids (HAA5) No <2.6 2.0-3.8 2015 ppb N/A 60 By-product of drinking water disinfection.
+Contaminant Violation Level Range of Date of Unit MRDLG MRDL Likely Source of

+Contaminant Violation Yes/No Level Found Range of Detections Date of Sample Unit Measurement MRDLG MRDL Likely Source of Contamination Chlorine No 0.94 Avg.
+0.61-1.21 2015 ppm 4 4 Water additive used to control microbes.